Freight Broker Factoring: An Essential Guide

 Carrier and Shipper Relationships Improve

 Truck drivers need to be paid fast, but shippers often aren’t prepared to cover balances in a timely manner.
-Some even hold off on payment until shipped goods are resold.
+Some even hold off on payment until the shipped goods are resold.
 As the person in the middle of all this, it’s up to you to keep everyone happy.
 Factoring allows you to do this.
 You can give shippers more relaxed payment terms and lower your days to pay for carriers.
 This gives them more reasons to return to you for work and boosts your reputation, so you’re likely to have more carriers sign up with you too.

 It’s Easier to Scale